kellofoggs/fall25-csc-bioinf/week1/report.md

 * Use smaller ints for idx to conserve memory
 * store graph as a list of edge objects where repeat edges are represented as
 * Add support for arguments to change kmer size and number of contigs to output instead of editing source code.
+* Consider a graph library for more efficient graph representation and path algorithms.